TempestRules/Brainstorm/Slot Machine/README.md

 # Slot Machine

-This is a quick JavaFX project where i'm messing with threads.
+This is a quick JavaFX(Java 8) project where i'm messing with threads.